innFactory/flutter-todo-starter/README.md

 melos run <script_name>
 ```

-The most important scripts are:
+The most important commands are:

 * `melos run init` - Combination of the [bootstrap](https://melos.invertase.dev/~melos-latest/commands/bootstrap) command and the `melos run build` script
+* `melos bs` or `melos boostrap` - Run the [bootstrap](https://melos.invertase.dev/~melos-latest/commands/bootstrap) command (Install all dependencies in all packages)
 * `melos run build` - Run `build_runner` in all relevant packages
 * `melos run build:watch` - Run `build_runner` in all relevant packages in watch mode